Start a Riverfront Project in Your Town

 - Residential or commercial building with waterfront public open space

 - Or something else entirely that will bring your waterfront to life!

 We’ll walk you through a few basic principles for starting a successful waterfront project.
-For a more in-depth look at planning and executing a waterfront project, download a free printable PDF of our Guide to Riverfront Development.Guide to Riverfront Development (PDF download)
+For a more in-depth look at planning and executing a waterfront project, take a look at our Riverfront Resources Guides.

 Include these 8 principles in your project to draw people to the waterfront: